As an employer, how aware are you of the workplace culture in the office?

 3. Avoid playing favourites

 A team leader that plays favourites and scapegoats is a huge contributing factor to a toxic workplace culture.

 Not only does this behaviour alienate the designated scapegoats, it can induce bullying and the formation of cliques, leading to the eventual breakdown of the team.

-4. Lead by example against a toxic workplace
+4. Lead by example against a toxic workplace culture

 Do you heavily penalise or criticise your staff for making mistakes while excusing your own blunders?
 Do you set rules that you don’t follow?